Join our webinar and get expert insights on how to pass LCP →

 Again, right-click, select “Inspect”.
 This time go to “Lighthouse”.

 Select the categories you want to test for and click “Generate report”.

 You’ll probably get a ton of suggestions for your website.
 And a lot of them can help with TBT in one way or another.

 However, the two most common suggestions on how to improve total blocking time are to reduce the impact of third-party code and minimize the load on the main thread.

 You’ll find these tips in the “Diagnostics” section.

 This report won’t give you a granular breakdown of tasks, but it’ll point you to specific performance problems.

 Both audits have all the information you need to find the source of your issues with TBT.

-So, learn what you can about these new metrics and get to work.
+They both affect your website's organic ranking, so learn what you can do about these page experience metrics and get to work.